 - Any other criminal convictions you have on your record

-- Whether you’ve participated in a DUI rehabilitation program
+- Whether you’ve participated in rehab for a DUI

 Eligibility Criteria for TSA PreCheck

-To be eligible for TSA PreCheck, applicants must meet certain criteria.
-This typically includes being a U.S. citizen or lawful permanent resident, completing the application process, paying the required fee, and passing the background check.
+To be eligible for TSA PreCheck, applicants must meet specific criteria.
+Typically, you must be a U.S. citizen or lawful permanent resident, complete the application process, pay the required fee, and pass the background check.

-The background check conducted by the TSA involves verifying the information provided in the application, reviewing criminal records, and confirming eligibility criteria.
-Once the background check is complete, applicants are notified of their enrollment status.
+The TSA’s background check involves verifying the information provided in the application, reviewing criminal records, and confirming eligibility criteria.
+Once the background check is complete, the TSA informs applicants of their enrollment status.

 It’s important to note that meeting the eligibility criteria does not necessarily guarantee approval for the TSA PreCheck program.
 The TSA retains the discretion to deny an application or revoke membership status based on any relevant information discovered during or after the application process.

 When applying for TSA PreCheck, applicants must provide accurate and truthful information about their criminal history, including DUI convictions.
-Failure to disclose this information can have serious consequences, including denial of the application or revocation of TSA PreCheck status if the omission is discovered later.
+Failure to disclose this information can have serious consequences, including denial of the application or revocation of TSA PreCheck status if the agency later discovers the omission.

 By ensuring the accurate disclosure of DUI convictions, applicants uphold the integrity of the application process and enable the TSA to make informed decisions.
 This commitment to honesty and transparency contributes to maintaining the effectiveness of the PreCheck program and enhances the individual applicant’s credibility.

-There are a few tips you can utilize to improve your chances of getting a TSA PreCheck with a DUI on your record.
+These tips may improve your chances of getting a TSA PreCheck with a DUI on your record.
 First and foremost, it is essential to provide thorough, honest, and accurate information to ensure a smooth application process.

-Also, be prepared to provide any necessary support documents regarding the DUI conviction, such as court records, evidence of any fines paid, or documents proving the completion of community service commitments.
+Also, be prepared to provide any necessary support documents regarding the DUI conviction, such as:

 Demonstrating rehabilitation efforts and a commitment to responsible behavior can also positively influence the TSA’s evaluation.
 If you have completed any rehab programs, you may want to provide relevant information and documents related to these efforts.